 org.ka2ddo.yaac.io.PortConnectorabstract superclass and implement a no-arguments constructor.

 Map<String,String> getConfigurationPanels()- returns pairs of GUI panel names and implementing class names that should be added to the expert-mode Configuration dialog.
-The keys of the map are localization tags that can be translated to localized GUI panel names with the
+The keys of the map are already-localized GUI panel names (typically by calling the

 YAAC.getMsg(String tagName)method); the corresponding values are the fully package-qualified names of classes implementing the corresponding configuration editing GUI (with zero-arg constructors), with an expected "*" character to be replaced with the string "

 gui" for standard Java deployments or some other string for a Java environment not using the standard Java AWT/Swing GUI (no others are currently supported).